Quinty Sabajo: Club career

-Ajax

 Sabajo transferred from Heerenveen to Ajax in the summer of 2020.
 She debuted for the club on 6 September 2020, playing in a 3–1 victory over FC Twente.
 The following month, she scored her first goal for Ajax against her former team, Heerenveen.
 Over the course of the season, Sabajo played in 18 league games and scored twice, helping Ajax win its sixth KNVB Cup.
 She also signed a one-year contract extension after the conclusion of the campaign.
 On 30 October 2023, Sabajo scored a first half hat-trick in a 6–1 win over VV Alkmaar.
 Her contributions throughout the 2022–23 Eredivisie eventually ended up helping Ajax clinch its first league title in five years.
 Sabajo spent two more years at Ajax, reaching 100 matches across all competitions in March 2025.
 Her milestone came in a full-circle moment, as she played her 100th game against her first professional club, Heerenveen.
 Two of her final three Ajax goals came in a win over Excelsior Rotterdam that brought Ajax on level points with league-leaders Twente heading into the Eredivisie's winter break.
 However, FC Twente had the last laugh, ultimately winning the title nevertheless.
 At the end of the 2024–25 season, Sabajo's contract expired and she subsequently departed from Ajax.

-Rangers

-On 19 September 2025, Sabajo signed a one-year contract with Scottish Women's Premier League club Rangers.
+On 19 September 2025, Sabajo signed a one-year deal with Scottish Women's Premier League club Rangers.
+She scored her first SWPL goal on 23 November 2025, contributing to a 3–0 win over Motherwell.
+After completing her season-long contract, Sabajo departed from Rangers in June 2026.

 International career

 Sabajo has played for various Netherlands youth national teams.
 She was named in the Dutch squad for the 2018 FIFA U-20 Women's World Cup, where the Netherlands advanced to the knockout stages before being eliminated in the quarterfinals by England.
 In November 2019, Sabajo was a late addition to the Netherlands under-23 team after Joëlle Smits was promoted to the senior squad.

+Born in the Netherlands, Sabajo is of Surinamese descent.
+She was called up to the Suriname national team in November 2025.
+On 1 December 2025, Sabajo's request to switch international allegiance to Suriname was approved by FIFA.
+She made her debut a day later.